plindman/mcp-myguides/PLAN.md

     *   A single YAML file located at the project root.
     *   Defines all available guides, including both local Markdown files and remote URLs.
     *   Each guide entry specifies its unique `id`, `name`, `description`, `topics` (for categorization), and `source` (local path or remote URL).
-    *   This decouples metadata from content, allowing flexible management of diverse content sources.

 2.  **`FastMCP` Server (`main.py`):
     *   The core Python application built using `mcp.server.fastmcp`.